In the Kitch

 Fresh tomatoes and spices in a saucepan.

-• Simmer until it thickens and most of the liquid has evaporated (at least 25 minutes).
+• Heat over high heat until boiling and then lower to a simmer (medium or medium-low).
+Simmer until it thickens and most of the liquid has evaporated (at least 25 minutes).

 Tomatoes simmering in saucepan.